 Building on her background as an award-winning non-profit professional, Rachel Blaney was elected in 2015 as Member of Parliament for North Island—Powell River.

-Rachel is a passionate advocate for responsible development that helps smaller communities thrive.
-She believes we can build a stronger local economy by supporting small business, protecting our environment and engaging in meaningful dialogue with First Nations.
+As a passionate advocate for responsible development that helps smaller communities thrive, Rachel believes we can build a stronger local economy by supporting small business, protecting our environment and engaging in meaningful dialogue with First Nations.

 Rachel’s husband, Darren Blaney, is the current Chief of the Homalco First Nation.
 Rachel has a step-daughter and two sons and is the proud grandmother of three beautiful step-grandchildren.